Monear/esp_enigma/readme.md

 ## Usage Instructions

-### Web Interface
+### Web Interface Layout

-1. **Access the Web Interface**: Open a web browser and navigate to the IP address displayed on the LED matrix.
-2. **Message Input**:
+The web interface consists of two main columns:
+- Left column: Controls and settings
+- Right column: Message display and console output

+### Controls and Features

+#### Message Input
-   - Enter your message in the input field and click "Display Message" to show it on the LED matrix.
+1. Enter your message in the text input field
+2. Click "Display Message" to show it on the LED matrix display

-3. **Enigma Settings**:
-   - Select the operation mode (Encrypt or Decrypt).
+#### Operation Mode Selection
+- Use the dropdown to select between:
+  - **Encrypt**: Converts plaintext into encrypted message
+  - **Decrypt**: Converts encrypted message back to plaintext

+#### Rotor Settings
+Configure the three rotors (I, II, III):
+- Each rotor can be set to positions A-Z
+- These settings must match for encryption/decryption of the same message
+- The rotor positions affect the encryption pattern

+### Action Buttons

+#### Process Message
+- Click to encrypt/decrypt based on current mode
-   - Set the rotor positions for Rotor I, Rotor II, and Rotor III.
+- Uses the configured rotor positions
-   - Click "Process Message" to encrypt or decrypt the message.
-4. **Toggle Scroll**:
+- Shows results on LED matrix and in Current Message display
+- Green LED indicates decryption mode
+- Orange LED indicates encryption mode

+#### Toggle Scroll
+- Switches between scrolling and static display on LED matrix
-   - Click "Toggle Scroll" to enable or disable scrolling of the message on the LED matrix.
+- Affects how the message appears on the physical display
-5. **Retry**:
+- Current state is logged in console output

+#### Retry
-   - Click "Retry" to reset the message to its original state.
+- Resets message to its original state:
-6. **View Logs**:
+  - In encryption mode: Returns to original input
+  - In decryption mode: Returns to encrypted message
+- Useful for trying different rotor configurations

+### Theme Toggle
+- Button in top-right corner
+- Switches between light and dark display modes
+- Settings persist across browser sessions

+### Display Panels

+#### Current Message
+- Shows the active message after processing
+- Updates automatically after encryption/decryption
+- Displays in monospace font for clarity

+#### Console Output
-   - The console output section displays logs and events.
+- Shows system logs and operations
+- Includes timestamps
+- Auto-scrolls to latest entries
+- Useful for tracking operations and debugging

+## Typical Usage Flow

+1. **For Encryption**:
+   - Select "Encrypt" mode
+   - Enter your plaintext message
+   - Click "Display Message"
+   - Set rotor positions
+   - Click "Process Message"
+   - Note the encrypted result

+2. **For Decryption**:
+   - Select "Decrypt" mode
+   - Enter the encrypted message
+   - Click "Display Message"
+   - Set same rotor positions used for encryption
+   - Click "Process Message"
+   - View the decrypted result

+The LED matrix will display the current message with optional scrolling, and status LEDs indicate the current operation mode.

 ### API Endpoints